 The life achievements and distinguished service of the African American scholar, Benjamin Mays (1894-1984), have been fully elaborated by historians and political commentators: among many things, he was an educator, mentor, newspaper columnist, scholar, author, and civil rights activist.
 Bound by the culture of social justice, Mays also served as dean of the Howard University School of Religion, president of Morehouse College, advisor to Presidents Johnson and Carter, and president of the Atlanta Public Schools Board of Education—the first African American to serve in that capacity.

-The Mellon Mays Undergraduate Fellowship program was established (1988) through the generosity of the Andrew W. Mellon Foundation to expand minority faculty in high education.
+The Mellon Mays Undergraduate Fellowship program was established (1988) through the generosity of the Andrew W. Mellon Foundation to expand minority faculty in higher education.
 It was considered appropriate to rename (2003) the fellowship in honor of Dr. Mays based on his vision, service to community, and commitment to the promotion of undergraduate education among traditionally marginalized populations, including those with interest in studies aimed at eliminating racial inequalities.

 The Mellon Mays Undergraduate Fellowship established at Bowdoin (1992) is administered in ways that reflect Mays’ political legacies.
 Traditionally marginalized persons of color and those who are qualified and have demonstrated the appropriate intellectual drive for higher education are targeted, encouraged, and provided access to: